neovarier/traffic_sign_classification/writeup.md

 * Training accuracy
 * Validation accuracy

-I tracking the training and validation loss to see if the model was overfitting I tracked the training and validation accuracy to see if the accuracy increases and reaches the expected value
+I tracking the training and validation loss to see if the model was overfitting.
+I tracked the training and validation accuracy to see if the accuracy increases and reaches the expected value.

 With the above tracking I saw that the the model was overfitting.

 ![alt text][image7]
 ![alt text][image8]

-The validation loss reduces first and then it keeps increasing, whereas the training loss keeps decreasing
+The validation loss reduces first and then it keeps increasing, whereas the training loss keeps decreasing.

 To prevent overfitting I emplyed the following techniques:
 * L2 loss regularization
 I tried L2 loss regularization beta with 0.1,0.01 & 0.001.
 With 0.001, the loss was reducing but not smoothly.
-The accuracy was also not going beyond 0.9
+The accuracy was also not going beyond 0.9.

 ![alt text][image9]
 ![alt text][image10]